It was our first wedding anniversary this week. Well done E for making it through another year.

 This week I have removed an old deck, built another deck in its place and then cleaned and stained a completely different deck.
 I am hoping there are no more decking related tasks in my near future.

 I cancelled my Amazon Prime account.
-When you know your Amazon delivery drivers by their first name it's time to take a step back and reassess your shopping habits.
+When you know your Amazon delivery drivers by her first name it’s time to take a step back and reassess your shopping habits.

 From the net:

 - The Guardian as a long piece on how social media companies keep us hooked on their platforms.
 I feel like we’ve heard this stuff a million times now.
 Does it actually make any difference?
 I don’t think people are listening, but it’s an interesting read nonetheless: The machine always wins: what drives our addiction to social media [Guardian]

 - Jonathan Turner introduces ‘nushell’ which is, as the name would suggest, a new shell.
 It looks pretty interesting.
 If I wasn’t in the middle of learning Fish I’d jump right in: Introducing nushell

 - Ever heard of a Ha-ha wall?
 You have now: Wikipedia – Haha Wall

 - Russell Ivanovic shows us what life is like with solar panels and Tesla Powerwall units: Rusty Shelf – Self Powered.
 I think there will be a time within our lifetimes when homes no longer need to be connected to the electricity grid.
 Maybe we’ll all have miniature Tokamaks in the basement, but in the meantime solar, wind and batteries seem to get us most of the way there.